Niall Campbell Africa

 Niall Campbell (also known as Phokojwe (the Jackal) is a sangoma, a traditional doctor nyanga (medicine man), a doctor of traditional ceremonies as well as institutions as well as a Ngaka ya diKoma, a doctor of rites.
 He is a world-renowned specialist in men's rites of passage.

 Niall (pronounced Neil) has over 25 years of apprenticeship in ancestral and nature spirits, divination and medicinal herbalism with African teachers.
 He facilitates men's rites of passage, initiations, entering adulthood and manhood and is widely regarded as one of the foremost holders of traditional ways.
-He is the subject of numerous international documentaries on shamanic healers and consults, lectures and works all over the world.
-Please visit some of the articles or books written about him here. |

 The old rainmaker shrugged when asked why he no longer made rain.
 “Nobody actually makes rain,” he said.
 “Rain simply comes when the land is right.”
 There is no point in doing rituals to call the rain—no point trying to engage gracefully with nature—when we no longer accord with (or even recall) the most basic of laws.